-I (insert Agent's name) of (address) confirm that in relation to the surveillance) I agree to comply with the Regulations of Investigatory Powers Act 2000, with all statutory provisions, statutory Codes of Practice and with Gloucester City Council's Procedural Guide when undertaking any and all surveillance authorised by Gloucester City Council under the Regulation of Investigatory Powers Act 2000.
-Council and regulation of invocingatory i owere her 2000.
-I acknowledge receipt of a copy of the Council's Authorisation Form reference number dated the and I agree not to carry out any surveillance that is contrary to this authorisation. carry out arry our remarios triat to contrary to trile dutilorisation.
-Signed Signed Datad Dated
+I (Insert Agent's name) of (address) confirm that in relation to the surveillance) I agree to comply with the Regulations of Investigatory Powers Act 2000, with all statutory provisions, statutory Codes of Practice and with Gloucester City Council's Procedural Guide when undertaking any and all surveillance authorised by Gloucester City • • • • • • • • • • • • • • • • • • • • Council under the Regulation of Investigatory Powers Act 2000.
+Lackney deductions receipt of a convert the Courseil's Authorization Form reference number I acknowledge receipt of a copy of the Council's Authorisation Form reference number dated the and I agree not to carry out any surveillance that is contrary to this authorisation.
+Signed Dated